 WHAT EVERY CALIFORNIA DOG OWNER SHOULD KNOW

-The latest dog bite statistics show that each year approximately 4.7 million people are bit by a dog in the U.S. There are 62 million dogs in the United States.
-Contributing to the epidemic of dog bites in America, is the growing preference among Americans for aggressive breeds, such as pit bulls, rottweilers and German Shepherds.
+The latest dog bite statistics show that each year approximately 4.7 million people are bitten by a dog in the U.S. There are 62 million dogs in the United States.
+Contributing to the epidemic of dog bites in America is the growing preference among Americans for aggressive breeds, such as pit bulls, rottweilers, and German Shepherds.
 Further contributing to the increased frequency of dog attacks, is that dogs are often left home alone, untrained, and unsupervised.
-Most dog bites and attacks occur when dogs are tied up for long periods of time, or spend most of their time by themselves.
-A dog’s isolation or lack of interaction results in a dog never being acclimated to strangers, and increases the likelihood of attacks.
+Most dog bites and attacks occur when dogs are tied up for long periods of time or spend most of their time by themselves.
+A dog’s isolation or lack of interaction results in a dog never being acclimated to strangers and increases the likelihood of attacks.

-- Try to obtain the name and contact information of the dog owner.
+- Attempt to obtain the name and contact information of the animal owner.

-- Try to get the name and contact information of any persons who witnessed the attack.
+- Attempt to obtain the name and contact information of any witnesses to the attack.

-- Try to take photographs of any visible injuries you have suffered as a result of the dog bite.
+- Take photographs of any visible injuries you have suffered as a result of the attack.

-- Save any clothing that may have been damaged by the dog during the attack.
+- Try to save any clothing that may have been damaged by the animal.

-- Save and take photographs of any property damage caused by the animal.
+- Take photographs of any property damage caused by the animal.